-Property insurance cost will vary depending on which of these policy categories you fall into and is typically a buyer expense.
-You can try to get the seller to pay for these expenses, but property insurance, is usually paid for by the buyer, because they’re the ones getting insurance on the property.
+Property insurance cost is typically a buyer expense and will vary depending on your policy category.
+Property insurance is usually paid for by the buyer, because they're the ones getting insurance on the property.

 Closing Management Fees

 There are many closing companies out there but expect to pay more when there are attorneys involved.
-If you are in a state where you can choose either a title company or an attorney, go with the title company, because you’ll save money.
-I also have a great video about saving money on property insurance by making sure you talk to several different insurance brokers to find the best deal.
+If you can choose either a title company or attorney, go with the title company, because you'll save money.
+I have a video about saving money on property insurance by talking to several different insurance brokers to find the best deal.

 Real Estate Commissions

-Real estate commissions are primarily paid for by the seller, but, you can save a lot of money here.
-You don’t have to pay 6% as the seller.
-If you do a “Flat Fee Listing” 3% goes to the buyer’s agent but instead of paying the other 3% you only have to pay a flat fee of a few hundred dollars.
+Real estate commissions are primarily paid for by the seller.
+You don't have to pay 6% as the seller if you do a “Flat Fee Listing”.
+The 3% will go to the buyer’s agent but you would only have to pay a flat fee of a few hundred dollars.
 The only way to pull this off is if you know a thing or two about real estate, and selling houses.
-I have a great video on how to make sure you sell a house fast called “The Kiss of Death when Selling a House”.
+I have a great video on how to make sure you sell a house fast called "The Kiss of Death when Selling a House”.

 Real estate commissions can be really expensive if you have to pay that 6%.
 Some people will even try to eliminate the other 3% buyer’s agent fee by attempting to find a buyer themselves.
-After over 15 years of testing this, I can say with an almost 100% level of certainty that in most cases, if you put a property on the market and expose it to the entire potential buying pool, you will make more money because you had so many potential buyers looking at it, and can even end up in a multiple offer situation, where interested parties will bid the price up.
-You net more by accepting that 3% fee then if you try to cut out agents on the buyer’s side to try to find your own deals.
+Placing a property on the market exposes it to the entire potential buying pool, which can increase your earnings.
+When you have a lot of potential buyers looking you can even end up in a multiple offer situation.
+You net more by accepting that 3% fee than you would trying to cut out agents on the buyer's side.

-Most successful real estate agents make their money by being listing agents, because once they get the listing and stick it on the MLS for a low price, it’s easy to sell.
+Most successful real estate agents make their money by being listing agents.
+Once they get the listing and stick it on the MLS for a low price, it’s easy to sell.
 The toughest part is getting the listing, which is why paying $300 for a flat free agent to get the listing on the MLS is a smart route.
 Then the buyer’s agent shows the property, and collects their 3% commission.

 Another example of pro-ration would be any oil in a furnace or propane gas in a propane tank.
-These items may be pro-rated because you, as the buyer, are going to be paying for the oil or gas that might be in those tanks that you are basically getting as a part of the purchase, unless, of course, you include in the contract that the seller is giving those to you for free.
+These items are pro-rated because the buyer, pays for the oil or gas in the tanks as part of the purchase.
+That is unless, of course, you include in the contract that the seller is giving those to you for free.

-If you’re getting a loan on a property, you have just introduced yourself to a whole slew of new costs that can get very expensive.
+If you're applying for a loan on a property, there are a lot of costs that can get very expensive.
 If you are applying for a loan.
-The lender will provide you with an outline of these fees called a “Truth in Lending statement” You can try to save money on loan fees by shopping around for the best deal.
+The lender will provide you with an outline of fees called a “Truth in Lending statement”.
+You can try to save money on loan fees by shopping around for the best deal.
 Great credit, money in the bank, and a great relationship with the bank can help lower these fees, but there is no way to eliminate them.
 If you are a novice, and you have bad credit, loan fees can get very expensive.

 Closing Costs Calculator